Born to Be (film)

 Born to Be (also known as Transformation) is a 2019 American documentary film directed by Tania Cypriano.
 The film follows a doctor who strives to give transgender people full access to health and surgical care.

-It premiered at the New York Film Festival on September 28, 2019, and is scheduled to be released online on November 18, 2020.
+It premiered at the New York Film Festival on September 28, 2019, and was scheduled to be released online on November 18, 2020.

-Premise

-Born to Be follows the work of Dr. Jess Ting at the groundbreaking Mount Sinai Center for Transgender Medicine and Surgery in New York City-where, for the first time ever, all transgender and gender non-conforming people have access to quality transition-related health and surgical care.
-With extraordinary access, this feature-length documentary takes an intimate look at how one doctor's work impacts the lives of his patients as well as how his journey from renowned plastic surgeon to pioneering gender-affirming surgeon has led to his own transformation.

 Production

 The film was shot in New York City, New York, United States.

 Release

 The film is scheduled to be released online by Kino Lorber on November 18, 2020.